 Greek food is renowned the world over for its flavour and richness.
 With a history dating back thousands of years, Greek cuisine is founded on three things – wheat, wine, and olive oil.
 Expect delicious Greek breads, olive oil in almost every dish, and a wonderful array of wines on offer.
 In modern times, healthy doses of meat and vegetables made their way into the Greek diet, resulting in some of the most famous Greek dishes like souvlaki, moussaka, and gyros.

 There are a number of amazing Greek restaurants in Dublin that have been serving up top notch Greek cuisine to the citizens of the capital for years.
 From charming sit-down restaurants to more casual spots, there is a Greek restaurant for all budgets in Dublin.

-In this post, we share the best Greek restaurants in Dublin.
+In this post, we share the best Greek restaurants in Dublin in 2023.

 Map of Greek Restaurants

 The following map shows the location of every Greek restaurant highlighted in this post:

 Best for: Trying authentic Greek food for the first time in a sit-down setting.

 There’s no doubt that Corfu is one of the best Greek restaurants in Dublin.
 The well-established restaurant marries authentic Greek cuisine with warm hospitality in simple, bright surroundings.
 Located on picturesque Parliament Street in the city centre, Corfu charms from the moment you walk in.

 The restaurant offers a comprehensive menu of Greek starters, mains, and desserts, as well as the option to buy a selection of mezedes (small plates similar to a Greek version of tapas).
 The menu includes starter such as keftedes (Greek meatballs), tzatziki and hummus dips, traditional stuffed Greek mushrooms.